VaibhavBhawsar/VaibhavBhawsar/README.md

 <img src="https://github.com/VaibhavBhawsar/VaibhavBhawsar/blob/main/Logos/powershell.png" alt="Powershell" width="50" height="50"/>

+## 🌐 About Me
+I recently graduated with a degree in Bachelor of Engineering(BE), and I'm passionate about cloud computing, automation, and infrastructure as code.
+As a fresh graduate, I bring a fresh perspective and eagerness to learn and contribute.

 ## 🚀 Expertise

 | Cloud Platforms          | Container Orchestration     | Infrastructure as Code      |Serverless Computing      |